pzaino/thecrowler/README.md

 equipped with dorking capabilities and comprehensive content search, opening new avenues for data analysis and insight.

+For more information on the features, see the [features](doc/features.md) page.

 ### What problem does it solves?

 The CROWler is designed to solve a set of problems about web crawling, content